 As one of the largest employers in the city, we have championed job quality, opportunity and fair pay through our sustained commitment to the Newcastle Living Wage.
-Last year, this was increased from £8.25 an hour to £8.45 for our staff, exceeding government's Statutory Living Wage of £7.83 an hour.
-We are now increasing this again, to £8.75, effective from October 2018.
+Last year, this was increased from £8.25 an hour to £8.45 for our staff, exceeding government's statutory Living Wage of £7.83 an hour.
+We increased this again, to £8.75, effective from October 2018.